How to Set Up and Use the Filesystem MCP Server — Complete Guide

 Step-by-step guide to the Filesystem MCP server.
 Read files, write code, search directories, and manage project structure from your AI assistant.

-When you start the server, you pass one or more directory paths as arguments.
-These are the only directories the server can access.
-Any attempt to read, write, or list files outside these directories will fail.
-There is no escape, no traversal, no symlink following that bypasses the boundary.
+The defining feature.
+When you start the server, you pass directory paths as arguments.
+These are the only directories accessible.
+No escape, no traversal, no symlink bypass.

 "args": ["-y", "@modelcontextprotocol/server-filesystem", "/Users/me/projects/my-app", "/Users/me/data"]